 Prior to drug-testing for reasonable suspicion, supervisors and managers should have documented changes in employee performance and/or behavior.
 While the policy is being reviewed with legal counsel to ensure that testing processes and employer actions follow local, state, and federal laws, employers should decide what the consequences are for a positive opioid drug test.
 For those positives without a legitimate prescription, or for illegal substances, these consequences should be written in a clear and concise manner.
 Employees should be made aware of the consequences if they are in violation.
-Three typical scenarios include:

-- Continued employment for the violator - Termination of the violator with the possibility of being rehired - Termination of the violator without the possibility of being rehired

-For those who will continue to be employed or have the opportunity to be rehired, a set of evaluative and rehabilitative steps should be crafted that the employee must meet before returning to work.
+Three typical scenarios include: Continued employment for the violator Termination of the violator with the possibility of being rehired Termination of the violator without the possibility of being rehired For those who will continue to be employed or have the opportunity to be rehired, a set of evaluative and rehabilitative steps should be crafted that the employee must meet before returning to work.
 These steps could happen independently or through an Employee Assistance Program (EAP) where appropriate.

-EQUIRE YOUR PBM TO BE TRANSPARENT ABOUT FORMULARY DESIGN. ne purpose of a drug formulary should be to combine cost-effective medications to mpliment high-quality care.
-However, a PBM can also provide strategic services to avoid edication errors and drug misuse.
-Plan sponsors should consider making themselves etter aware of the following: Was the formulary design established by an independent council of Was the formulary design established by an independent council of clinical pharmacists and physicians?
+REQUIRE YOUR PBM TO BE TRANSPARENT ABOUT FORMULARY DESIGN.

+The purpose of a drug formulary should be to combine cost-effective medications to compliment high-quality care.
+However, a PBM can also provide strategic services to avoid medication errors and drug misuse.
+Plan sponsors should consider making themselves better aware of the following:

+Was the formulary design established by an independent council of clinical pharmacists and physicians?
 Does it include evidence-based treatments?
 What prescription drug monitoring programs are in place, including monitoring of pharmacies, automated claims review, cross-checking with state-required inventories, prescribers, and beneficiaries?
 How are they adhering to federal prescribing guidelines?
 Do their utilization management protocols include enforced limits?